jordinl/personal-site/index.md

 layout: default
 ---

-# Hello I'm Jordi!
+# Hola, I'm Jordi.

-I'm a Software Engineer with more than 14 years experience.
+I'm a Software Engineer with more than 15 years experience.
 I work mainly with Ruby on Rails but I also have extensive experience with NodeJS and ReactJS.
 I've worked in London, San Francisco and New York, for companies of different sizes, from as little as 3 people to 1000s of people.
-Now I work remotely from Barcelona, preferably looking for contract work, but I'm open to discuss permanent positions if they sound interesting.
+I've been working remotely from Barcelona since 2015.

-I can help you get your project through the finish line.
-I like simplicity and solving complex problems.
-I can also provide feedback around roadmap, product management and project management.
+Currently I work for [saas.group](https://saas.group) as part of the [Rewardful](https://rewardful.com) team.

 Some examples of my work are: